robbobfrh84/lab/tinkering/maps/states/README.md

   - Info icon > modal > general info about map / .gif examples.
 - 🗺️ Map Container:
   - Tighten up mobile margins and padding.
-  - ✅ 🟡 handling multi group in STATE.
-  - ✅ Add lines and bubble for small states.
   - Add zoom in / out
     - Handle click drag (browser + Mobile will differ)
   - Add stroke to all states and (? remove inbetween state lines ?)